maxnygma/maxnygma/README.md

 🔥 My last project was [Bristol Meyers Squibb - Molecular Translation](https://github.com/xzcodes/BMS-Molecular-Translation).

-👨‍💻 I'm currently developing an unified platform that connects restaurants, cafes and their customers.
+👨‍💻 I'm currently developing a unified platform that connects restaurants, cafes and their customers.

 ▶️ I'm currently participating in no Kaggle Competitions ;).